 Know the signs

 Most people with a deep vein thrombosis will develop pain and swelling in their leg.
 The leg may be swollen, red, or tender to the touch.
 Occasionally a rope-like cord can be felt under the skin.
 Your leg may ache when you walk and feel better if it's elevated.

-If a deep vein thrombosis dislodges from the vein and becomes a pulmonary embolus, it can cause shortness of breath and difficulty breathing.
-You may also feel light-headed or faint and your heart may be beating fast.
+If a deep vein thrombosis dislodges from the vein and becomes a pulmonary embolus, it can cause noticeable symptoms.
+You may feel lightheaded or faint, have shortness of breath, difficulty breathing, or an elevated heart rate.
 A pulmonary embolism is a life-threatening condition and requires immediate treatment.
-Call 911 immediately if you’re having trouble breathing or chest pain.
+If you're having trouble breathing or chest pain, call 911 right away.